dtinth/babel-plugin-__coverage__/README.md

 ### Is the resulting coverage differ from Istanbul/Isparta?

-Since most coverage service only cares about statement coverage, but sometimes there’s so much logic in a single statement, and I want coverage numbers to be very frank, `babel-plugin-__coverage__`, also treats certain expression as statements.
+Since most coverage service only cares about statement coverage, but sometimes there’s so much logic in a single statement (usually due to functional programming techniques), and I want coverage numbers to be very frank, `babel-plugin-__coverage__`, also treats certain expression as statements.

 1. Arrow function expression body is treated as a statement, because its body may never be evaluated.